-How's it made?Colheita (pronounced col-yate-ta) is a variant of tawny port.
+How is colheita port made?Colheita (pronounced col-yate-ta) is a variant of tawny port.
 What is different is that it is the product of a single harvest (Colheita in Portuguese) so it has a year indication.
 Like tawny port, colheita ports are aged in oak casks for a minimum of eight years, often for much longer, before being bottled - the oxidation in wood is where they acquire their tawny colour.

-Drinking Colheita PortNo decanting is required and the port will benefit from being slightly chilled, around 16-18C serving temperature.
+Drinking colheita portNo decanting is required and the port will benefit from being slightly chilled, around 16-18C serving temperature.
 Colheita port will keep for several weeks after opening if the cork is replaced.

-Food & Colheita PortColheita goes extremely well with crème caramel or desserts that contain nuts or even dried fruits.
+Food & colheita portColheita goes extremely well with crème caramel or desserts that contain nuts or even dried fruits.
 Try it with a starter such as foie gras or paté